Bacteria have survived billions of years growing everywhere on Earth despite being single-celled organisms.

 Sexual reproduction

-- There is no true sexual reproduction.
-But the, reproduction happens by mutual exchange of gametes.
+- There is no true sexual reproduction in bacteria like the exchange of sex gametes.

-- In doing so, their chromosomes get interchanged.
+- In doing so, their chromosomes get interchanged, which helps develop healthier offspring than that of the parent.

-- The combination of gametes occurs by three methods
+- The exchange of genetic material between bacteria occurs by three methods.

 a) Transformation

-- Here, the bacteria take up the naked DNA strands from the surrounding.
+- Here, the bacteria take up the naked DNA strands from the surroundings released by others.

-- Then it is incorporated into its genome.
+- This DNA strand obtained from others is incorporated into its main genome.

 - Griffith discovered the phenomenon in 1928 in diplococcus pneumonia bacteria.

-- This transformation occurs inside the body, in the soil and marine environments.
+- This transformation occurs inside the body, in the soil, and in marine environments.

 b) Conjugation

-- This was discovered by Lederberg and Tatum in Escherichia coli.
+- Lederberg and Tatum discovered this in Escherichia coli.

-- The donor type bacteria F+ binds with recipient type bacteria F- with the help of pili.
+- The donor-type bacteria F+ binds with recipient-type bacteria F- with the help of pili, as shown in the image.

-- Pili is the sexual appendages of bacterial cells.
+- Pili are the tube external structures that act as sexual appendages of bacterial cells.

-- A conjugation tube is formed between two bacteria through pili.
+- A conjugation tube is formed between two bacteria through these pili.

 - A part of the chromosome of one bacteria cell reaches the other.

-- Sometimes entire chromosome of F+ passes into F-.
+- Sometimes, the entire chromosome of F+ passes into F-.

 - The donor bacteria do not die and go for natural multiplication, while the recipient bacteria acquire new characters due to recombination.